system205/QuestionnaireData/README.md

-This repository contains the answers on our questionnaier for [this article](/)
+This repository contains the results of our survey for [this article](/)